 Foreword 3

-Authors 6
+Authors 5

-Table of Contents 7
+Table of Contents 6

-List of Abbreviation 9
+List of Abbreviation 8

-List of Tables 10
+List of Tables 9

-Chapter 1: Introduction 11
+Chapter 1: Introduction 10

 The Historical Context

 The Demographic Context

 Research Questions and Methodology

 Chapter 2: Soysal Case and Judgment 15

 Introduction

 The Facts

 The Agreement

 The Finding

 The Personal and Material Scope

 The Question Mark - Service Providers Too?
+To be answered by the Court

-Chapter 3: Relevant International Agreements on Visa Freedom 20
+Chapter 3: Relevant International Agreements on Visa Freedom 22

 Bilateral Agreements

-Agreement on Movement of Persons between Member States of the Council of Europe
+Agreement on Movement of Persons between Member States of the

+Council of Europe

-Chapter 4: Follow Up of Soysal in Eleven Member States 24
+Chapter 4: Follow Up of Soysal in Eleven Member States 27

 Introduction

 National Law

 Political Debate

-Rule Changes after Soysal, the Current Law on Visas for Turkish Nationals and
+Rule Changes after Soysal, the Current Law on Visas for

+Turkish Nationals and National Jurisprudence

+Reference to the Court of Justice: does Article 41(1) Protocol

+cover recipients of services?

+Member States that are not or pretend not to be affected by

+Soysal judgment

 National Jurisprudence

-Legal Literature Conclusions
+Legal Literature

+Conclusions